Numbedme/eShop/README.md

 ## Installation
  - Create file email.properties in eShopBack folder an fill it with props:
-    - smtp.host
+    - smtp.host (e.g. smtp.gmail.com)
-    - smtp.port
+    - smtp.port (e.g. 587)
     - smtp.username
     - smtp.password
  - Run "mvn install" at the root folder (will start the app)

+## Info

-Server will start at localhost:8080/eShopFront
+1. Server will start at localhost:8080/eShopFront

-Backend api will start at localhost:8080/eShopBack
+2. Backend api will start at localhost:8080/eShopBack
+3. You can access embedded H2 db console at localhost:8082.
+Enter jdbc:h2:mem:testdb in url.